BC-US--AP Entertainment Advisory-Oscar Enterprise, US | Taiwan News

 Editors:

 The AP is running a full slate of enterprise stories keyed to the Academy Awards on Feb.
-26. Here's a rundown of what's in sight for this week, followed by a list of Oscar stories that have already moved this season.
+26. Here's a rundown of what's in sight, followed by a list of Oscar stories that have already moved this season.
 If you have questions about upcoming enterprise, please contact West Coast Entertainment Editor Steve Loeper at sloeper@ap.org.
 If you need reruns of Oscar stories that have moved previously, please call the Service Desk at 800-838-4616.

 With: